Skip to content

 Human crimes against animals

-What you can do for animals every day
+This is what you can do for animals every day

 • Do without fur: Do not buy clothes made of animal material.
 For example, do without Fur with your winter coat.
+Find out more at Recognize real fur.

 Donations to animal welfare organizations